Notes on the Geography of China: Hani Terraces 2: Villages

 Here's the same village we were in when we walked down the irrigation channel.
 It's all concrete, or at least concrete-faced.
 The nod to tradition is the color, blended into the concrete to resemble mud.

-In the center of the village.
-Call it a construction zone.
+The center of the village is a construction zone.

 Here's another village, not one that does much to improve the beauty of the terraces.
 The roofs may well get a cosmetic layer of thatch.

 One traditional village is said to survive.
-It's Azheke.
-To get to it we go along this main road, which links many villages all at about the same elevation.
+It's Azheke, with characteristic "mushroom" houses.
+To get to it we go along a main road linking many villages all at about the same elevation.
 Then we drop down a rough path.
-Notice the juxtaposition of the traditional stone-and-thatch "mushroom" houses with newer styles.

 Pre-concrete: stone houses, pricier than mud-brick.